qunfengdong/BLCA/README.md

 * Dr. Qunfeng Dong, algorithm development
 * Huaiying Lin, program coding and testing
 * Kashi Revanna, program coding and package development

-## Frequently asked questions

-* What threshold should I use for the confidence score?<br>
-0.8

-* What should I do if I see "Error while loading shared libraries: ..." when running BLCA?<br>
-This error is caused because your system lack the specified shared library.
-There are two things you can do:<br>
-Ask your system administrator to install or provide access to the specified shared library.
-Then add its path to your $PATH, or copy it to your $PATH. (recommended) <br>
-Or reinstall blca, make sure all modules and dependencies are installed correctly.

 ## Error report